What is a Secretary or Administrative Assistant?

 - Arrange conference, meeting, or travel reservations for office personnel.

-Skills Needed to be a Secretary or Administrative Assistant
+What Skills Do You Need to Work as a Secretary or Administrative Assistant?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.